-During the war against the hegemonial king Xiang Yu 項羽, Lü Zhi was seized, together with Liu Bang's father and taken hostage.
+During the war against the hegemonial king of West Chu (Xichu Bawang 西楚霸王) Xiang Yu 項羽 (232-202 BCE), Lü Zhi was seized, together with Liu Bang's father, and taken hostage.
 Xiang Yu threatened to cook Liu Bang's father alive, but Liu Bang feigned not being impressed.
-In 203, circumstances were better for him, he negotiated with Xiang Yu, and the latter released his hostages.
+In 203, circumstances were better for Liu Bang, he negotiated with Xiang Yu, and the latter released his hostages.

-Empress Lü was a very clever person and was less scrupulous than her husband.
-This was of great importance after Liu Bang had become emperor in 202 and had to fight against his former allies that he had made kings.
-While Liu Bang was reluctant to immediately execute persons like Peng Yue 彭越 or Han Xin 韓信, Empress Lü was careful enough to have them arrested and executed for rebellion.
-In all these instances, she was advised by Liu Bang's highest ministers, especially Xiao He 蕭何.
+Empress Lü was a very clever person and less scrupulous than her husband.
+This was of great importance after Liu Bang had become emperor in 202 and had to fight against some of his former allies that he had ennobled as kings.
+While Liu Bang was reluctant to punish traitorous persons like Peng Yue 彭越 (d.
+196) or Han Xin 韓信 (d.
+196), Empress Lü was careful enough to have them arrested and executed for rebellion.
+In all these instances, she was advised by Liu Bang's highest ministers, particularly Xiao He 蕭何 (d.
+193).

-She also cooperated with the highest ministers in the question of the crown prince.
-When Liu Bang wanted to get rid of their common son Liu Ying 劉盈 (Emperor Hui 漢惠帝, r.
-195-188) because he estimated him as too weak, and wanted to make Liu Ruyi 劉如意 crown prince, son of his concubine Lady Qi 戚夫人, the ministers supported Empress Lü.
+She also cooperated with the highest ministers in the question of the issue and succession to the throne.
+When Liu Bang desired to get rid of their common son Liu Ying 劉盈 (the eventual Emperor Hui 漢惠帝, r.
+195-188) because he saw him as a weakling, and wanted to confer the title of heir apparent on Liu Ruyi 劉如意, son of Liu Bang's concubine Lady Qi 戚夫人, the ministers supported Empress Lü and her son.

-After Liu Bang's death (from then known as Emperor Gaozu 漢高祖, r.
-202-195), Liu Ying was made emperor.
-Because he was a very delicate and weak person, Lü Zhi, now Empress Dowager, took over the business of politics.
+After Liu Bang's death, Liu Ying was made emperor.
+Because he was a very delicate person, Lü Zhi, now Empress Dowager, took over many aspects of the business of politics.
 She took cruel revenge on Lady Qi and mutilated her, exhibiting her as "the human pig" (renzhi 人彘).
-She had killed Liu Ruyi and another son of a concubine of Liu Bang, Liu You 劉友.
-When her son, shocked by these cruelties, became sick, the Empress Dowager was officially made regent for her son (cheng zhi 稱制 "she pronounced the rules").
-When Emperor Hui died unexpectedly in 188 BCE without heirs, she had enthroned one or two children of him for which he also took over regency.
+She had Liu Ruyi killed, and also another son of a concubine of Liu Bang, Liu You 劉友.
+When her own son, shocked by these cruelties, fell ill, the Empress Dowager was officially made regent (linchao tingzheng 臨朝聽政) for her son.
+When Emperor Hui died unexpectedly in 188 BCE without heirs, she had a young son of a concubine of his made emperor for whom he also took over regency.

 Empress Dowager Lü had no male descendant whose line could take over the throne.
-With her death, the power of the family Lü would decline, and so her nephews, already encouraged by being enfeoffed as princes, occupied the imperial palace and usurped command of the palace guard.
-It is far from clear whether they ever tried installing one among them as an emperor (Chinese sources use the term zuo luan 作亂 "to make turbulences, to create disorder" in the sense of "to rebel, to try to challenge the dynasty").
-Defender-in-chief Wang Ling and Counsellor-in-chief (chengxiang) Chen Ping 陳平 defeated the rebellious Lü family and invited Liu Heng 劉恆, another son of Liu Bang, to become emperor (known as Emperor Wen 漢文帝, r.
+With her death, the power of the family Lü would decline, and so her nephews, already encouraged by being made princes, occupied the imperial palace and usurped command of the palace guard.
+It is far from clear whether they ever tried to install one of them as an emperor (Chinese sources use the term zuo luan 作亂 "to make turbulences, to create disorder" in the sense of "to rebel, to try to challenge the dynasty").
+Defender-in-chief (taiwei 太尉) Wang Ling and Counsellor-in-chief (chengxiang 丞相 ) Chen Ping 陳平 (d.
+187) defeated the rebellious Lü family and invited Liu Heng 劉恆, another son of Liu Bang, to become emperor (known as Emperor Wen 漢文帝, r.
 180-157).